zhudotexe/kani/docs/index.rst

 kani comes with support for OpenAI models and LLaMA v2 out of the box, with a model-agnostic framework to add support for many more.

-.. todo information about the paper and citations

 Features
 --------